Kholeka98/Amazon-analysis/README.md

 |zipcode         | Zipcode  order is  shipped to             |  VARCHAR( 10)   |

 ### Description of datasets uploaded
-- `Amazon Sale Report` is the dataset from Kaggle.
 - `SQL amazon_sales`, `SQL amazon_product`, and `SQL amazon_shipping` are the datasets SQL imported.